kip-hart/SiteSandbox/docs/matlab/sandbox/plot.md

 matlab_run_01: matlab/sandbox_plot
 ---

-This page imports and runs an m-file.
+This page imports and runs an m-file that makes a plot.

 This is the input: